Questions about Marital Mediation

 How long does marital mediation take?

 Most marital mediators set aside two hour sessions for couples, with an understanding that the couple only pays for the time actually used.
-This provides flexibility in the time needed for any particular session.
-With the potential for a two hour session, the couple doesn’t feel rushed and can complete topics without the session being cut off.
+This provides flexibility in the time needed for any particular session and the sessions are not rushed.
+With the potential for a two hour session, a couple can complete topics without the session being cut off.
 Generally, there are somewhere between three and five marital mediation sessions.
 Couples sometimes come afterwards periodically for a “touch up” session to deal with issues as they arise.

 What types of issues can be addressed through marital mediation

-Marital mediation is also helpful to “normalize” a marriage, such as when life events (such as deaths, illness, or even infidelity) occur.
-These events often derail marriages, when they do not have to.
+Marital mediation is also helpful to “normalize” troubles in a marriage, such as when life events (such as deaths, illness, or even infidelity) occur.
+These events often derail marriages, but they do not have to.

 Marital mediation also gives a couple thinking of divorce a “reality check” of what divorce is really like.
 Often, afterwards, the couple becomes more committed to working out their problems.